 Whether baby has drank from it or not, it must be used and/or thrown out after 1 to 2 hours of being out of the refrigerator.1

 Wash your hands

-Before pumping or handling breastmilk, be sure to wash your hands with soap and water or clean your hands with hand sanitizer if you don’t have a nearby sink.
+Before pumping or handling breastmilk, be sure to wash your hands with soap and water or clean your hands with hand sanitizer if you don’t have a nearby sink.7

 Label breast milk storage containers

 Oftentimes, the fatty portion of the milk will separate and settle at the top of the container.
-To mix everything back together, gently swirl the container.
-Avoid shaking the milk as this can damage proteins and other beneficial properties.
+To mix everything back together, gently shake or swirl the container.8

 Get in the habit of chilling your milk right after it’s expressed